Rasberry crazy ant: Diet

 N. fulva eats liquids, including plant nectar and insect honeydew.
 Calcium, sodium, and potassium are very important to N. fulva: Higher environmental potassium decreased abundance, and higher potassium + sodium decreased abundance even more so.
 Meanwhile, higher calcium increased abundance.

-Attraction to electrical equipment
+Effects on electrical equipment

+It is unclear why colonies of Nylanderia fulva are attracted to electrical equipment.
 Infestations of Nylanderia fulva in electrical equipment can cause short circuits, sometimes because the ants chew through insulation and wiring.
 Overheating, corrosion, and mechanical failures also result from accumulations of dead ants and nest detritus in electrical devices.
-If an ant is electrocuted, it can release an alarm pheromone in dying, which causes other ants to rush over and search for attackers.
-If a large enough number of ants gathers, it may short out systems.
+If an ant is electrocuted, it can release an alarm pheromone upon death, which causes other ants to rush over and search for attackers.
+If a large enough number of ants gather, it may short out systems.

-It is unclear why colonies of Nylanderia fulva are attracted to electrical equipment.
-They may sense the magnetic fields that surround wires conducting electric current, or they may prefer the warmth produced by resistance to the currents in the wires.
-Some argue they simply are searching for food or an attractive place to nest.
+Colonies of Nylanderia fulva are likely attracted to electrical equipment because the warm, confined space provides an attractive nesting place.